abduvakhidov-kh/abduvakhidov-kh/README.md

 - 👀 I’m interested in Frontend
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - telegram: @abdv_kh or email: habibulloabduvahidov03@gmail.com
+- 📫 How to reach me - telegram: @kh_abdv or email: habibulloabduvahidov03@gmail.com

 <!---
 abduvakhidov-kh/abduvakhidov-kh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.